Research strategies of election campaign communication research: Experimental analysis as research method

 Experiments, conducted in laboratory settings, allow the testing of effects resulting from mere exposure to controlled stimuli.
 This research method is primarily used in psychological approaches to election campaign communication research.
 Experiments can, e.g., detect the effects election campaign commercials have on the electorate.
 By exposing subjects to particular election spots and varying specific details in the ad, the variables causing an effect can be revealed.

-June Woong Rhee, e.g., makes use of two kinds of experiments within in his study on framing effects in election campaign news coverage.
+June Woong Rhee, e.g., makes use of two kinds of experiments in his study on framing effects in election campaign news coverage.
 To examine the influence of framing effects on voters' interpretation of campaigns, a broadcast-print experiment and a broadcast-only experiment were conducted.
 As pretest, the participants of the study had to write a letter about the 1992 U.S. presidential election campaign.
 Afterwards the participants were confronted with print and broadcast news stories about the 1991 Philadelphia mayoral election campaign, which were created using a strategy or an issue frame and simulating the actual coverage.
 Conditions, e.g., within the broadcast-print experiment were strategy frames in broadcast and print news, issue frames in broadcast and print news, or a mixture, i.e., either an issue frame in printed news and a strategy frame in broadcasts, or strategy-framed broadcast and issue-framed print news.
 The participants of the experiments were "asked to read or watch the news stories for five days in their homes".
 After the five days of exposure to the manipulated news, the participants met with the experimenter and, as a posttest, had to "write a letter about the Philadelphia mayoral campaign".
 To interpret the results a content analysis was conducted by Rhee.
 The study revealed that "both strategy-framed and issue-framed print news stories are effective in influencing campaign interpretation".